imperugo/StackExchange.Redis.Extensions/README.md

 services.AddSingleton<ISerializer,NewtonsoftSerializer>();
 ```

-of you can create your own instance
+or you can create your own instance

 ```csharp
 var serializer = new NewtonsoftSerializer();